 - Check that the frost has not uprooted any of your plants and pack in soil around your plants as needed.

-- Separate any perennial plants that have become overcrowded.
+- Divide any perennials that have become overcrowded.

 - Rock gardens must be weeded very early on as the soil around the rock heats up quickly in spring encouraging early weed growth.

 Trees and shrubs: 6 tasks for springtime